shyamkawale/JavaCoding/src/Concepts/Annotation.md

 ## 2. @Retention

-- meta-annotation used to specify how long annotations with the annotated type are to be retained.
+- meta annotation used to specify how long annotations with the annotated type are to be retained.
 - It determines the visibility and lifecycle of an annotation, specifying whether it is available only at the source code level, in the compiled class files, or at runtime.

 #### RetentionPolicy Enum